Jswears/habit-tracker/README.md

 - **Points System**: Users can earn points when completing habits, daily tasks, or to-dos, motivating them to stay consistent.
 - **Habit Reset**: Habit completion status resets daily, allowing users to continue tracking their habits regularly.
-- (Add more backlog functionalities as you plan to implement them.)

 ## Technologies Used